LACONIA — Rita A. Pelchat, 88, formerly of 20 Dell Avenue, Lakeport died at the Laconia Rehabilitation Center on Thursday, January 9, 2014.

-There will be no calling hours. > > A private Graveside Service will be held at the family lot in Bayside Cemetery, Laconia. > > Wilkinson-Beane-Simoneau-Paquette Funeral Home & Cremation Services, 164 Pleasant Street, Laconia, N.H. is assisting the > family with the arrangements.
+There will be no calling hours.

+A Graveside Service will be held in the spring at the family lot in Sacred Heart Cemetery.

+Wilkinson-Beane-Simoneau-Paquette Funeral Home & Cremation Services, 164 Pleasant Street, Laconia, N.H. is assisting the family with the arrangements.
 For more information and to view an online memorial go to www.wilkinsonbeane.com.

 Last Updated on Monday, 13 January 2014 10:11

 BELMONT — Armand "Pappy" C. Laramie, 75, of 18 Mountain View Terrace, died in the very early morning hours on Thursday, Jan.
 9, 2014, at the Lakes Region General Hospital, Laconia, his children at his side.

 Pappy was born Feb.
 17, 1938, in Laconia, the son of the late Phylis E. (Burke) and Armand J. Laramie and was a longtime resident of Laconia.
 He served in the Army from 1959-1960.
 He had been employed at Cote Brothers and J.J.
 Nissen for more than 40 years, where he retired.